 Applicants may choose to be considered in the non-sponsored category if denied Colorado or WICHE sponsorship.
 Applicants should indicate this request on the supplemental application by checking the appropriate box.

 DVM student must be classified as sponsored or non-sponsored and are not eligible for any of the exceptions to receive the in-state tuition rate since you are not actually a resident of Colorado.
 All Colorado sponsored students must be a true and fixed permanent resident of Colorado.

 Contact the College of Veterinary Medicine and Biomedical Sciences for more information regarding the support fee and application deadlines.

 If you have further questions regarding domicile requirements for the Doctor of Veterinary Medicine Program, contact the Office of Financial Aid.
 When inquiring, specify that you are applying to the Professional Veterinary Medical Program.

 Applicants who are certified residents of the cooperating Western Interstate Commission for Higher Education states (Arizona, Hawaii, Montana, Nevada, New Mexico, North Dakota, Utah, and Wyoming) may be eligible to be included in the WICHE pool for their state.

 In order to be eligible for financial support, you must contact the state certifying officer each year for residency certification.
 In most states, the deadline for receiving completed applications for residency certification is October 15 of the year preceding admission.
 The number of positions supported by each WICHE state is limited and determined by each state.
-Residency certification by a WICHE state is not a guarantee of admission to the Professional Veterinary Medical Program.
+Residency certification by a WICHE state is not a guarantee of admission to the Doctor of Veterinary Medicine Program.
 Please contact WICHE in your state for more information.